New : Use of the e-mail/mailbox service at ETH Zurich.

 - Go to mail.ethz.ch

-- Enter your ETH username (not the e-mail address)
+- Enter your ETH username with @ethz.ch at the end (for example email@example.com)

 - Enter your ETH password for e-mail (Active Directory)

 |Mailbox size||5 GB||1 GB|